...

 Now I use pauses intentionally:

-• After making an important point (let it sink in)
+• After making an important point (let it sink in).

-• Before revealing something significant (build anticipation)
+• Before revealing something significant (build anticipation).

-• When transitioning between topics (give the audience time to process)
+• When transitioning between topics (give the audience time to process).

-• During Q&A sessions (show you’re thinking about their question)
+• During Q&A sessions (show you’re thinking about their question).

 Practice drill: Record yourself delivering one paragraph and force yourself to pause for 2 seconds after every key sentence.
+Your delivery will immediately sound more confident.

 6. Make It Interactive and Engaging